Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/07_Cloud_Automation/index.md

 ## Exercise

-### Now we will walk through the steps to synchronize a Monitored Service with Quality Gates using tags
+Let's walk through the steps to synchronize a Monitored Service with Quality Gates using tags

 First Let's take a look at the Dynatrace project in the Keptn Bridge.
 This project should be empty.